Tutorial

 display resetview

-Here is the view created by this representation (note that you van make snapshots with the VMD 1.7 "Render" menu):
+Here is the view created by this representation (note that you van make snapshots with the VMD File->Render menu):

 display resetview